cdienem/pyCinderella/README.md

    - numpy

 ## Installation
-Just download pyCinderella.py and import it as a module in yout Python program (aslo see Usage).
+Just download pyCinderella.py and import it as a module in your Python program (also see Usage).

 ## Features
 pyCinderella gives acess to the following features of Cinderella (and beyond):